Hydrangea Paniculata (hy-DRAIN-jah pah-nik-yew-LAY-tah) is a flowering shrub plant from the Hydrangeaceae family.

 It is the only species of the hydrangeas pruned to grow as a tree.

-It is also the most cold-hardy amongst the Hydrangea species, making it a popular choice for gardens with otherwise cold-sensitive plants.
+It is also the most cold-hardy amongst the Hydrangea types, making it a popular choice for gardens with otherwise cold-sensitive plants.

 Paniculata is a gorgeous, easy to care for plant that adds beauty to any space.
 It is best grown outdoors due to its massive size.